denerslemos/CMSSW_basic_instructions/README.md

 rucio delete-rule RULE_ID
 ```

-## xrootd
+### xrootd
-To access any files via XROOTD, you may use your certificate:
+To access any files in different Tier's we ca use XROOTD, in that case you may use your certificate:
 ```
 voms-proxy-init -rfc -voms cms
 ```